agilecrm/agile-popups/README.md

 <input type="number" name="form-quantiy" agile-field="quantity" required>
 ```

-## Initiating Fields in Popup with the Contact Data
+## Initializing Fields in Popup with the Contact Data

 You can initialize the forms with the data of the contact (if available) in the forms.